-Concerning Israel, Isaiah 49:8 states, “I will preserve thee, and … cause to inherit the desolate heritages,” which Vlach perceives as confined to the second advent.
-Yet, verse 6 affirms that the servant is not merely meant to restore the tribes of Jacob but is given as a, “a light to the Gentiles,” that he be God’s, “salvation unto the end of the earth,” which Paul states is the consequence of hardening of a faction of the biological descendants appointed to disavow Christ (the NIV provides a more contemporary translation).
+Concerning Israel, Isaiah 49:8 states “I will preserve thee, and … cause to inherit the desolate heritages,” which Vlach applied to the second advent.
+Yet, Isaiah 49:6 affirms that the servant is not merely meant to restore the tribes of Jacob but is given as “a light to the Gentiles” and that he is God’s “salvation unto the end of the earth.”
+Paul states that a faction of the biological descendants were appointed to disavow Christ, a consequence of the hardening of the hearts (the ESV provides a more contemporary translation).

-The only valid perception of the text is that the builders were appointed to rejected Christ so as to sow the remnant in the earth, which results in salvation to the Gentiles, which is how Isaiah 49 must be perceived.
-Paul conveys two factions in Romans 11:11: the biological descendants that had stumbled on Christ (some recoverable and some doomed) and the Gentiles.
-But Paul had initially established another faction of the biological descendants that he perceived as, “a remnant according to the election of grace.”
-Romans 11:5.
-All three factions are present in Isaiah 49 when the “nation” that abhors the Servant, Christ, is grasped as Judah at the first advent, in contrast to Ephraim.
+The only valid perception of the text is that the builders were appointed to reject Christ so as to sow the remnant in the earth, which resulted in salvation to the gentiles, which is how Isaiah 49 must be perceived.
+Paul conveys two factions in Romans 11:11 concerning the biological descendants, one which stumbles on Christ (some recoverable and some doomed) and the additional faction of the gentiles.
+All three factions are present in Isaiah 49 when the “nation” that abhors the Servant, Christ, is grasped as Judah in contrast to Ephraim.

-Thomas Ice acknowledged that the “Jews” dwelling in Galatia (1 Pe 1:1) had been there since the Assyrian dispersion, which would include the northern tribes of Ephraim and not merely the “Jews”.
+Thomas Ice acknowledged that the “Jews” dwelling in Galatia (1 Peter 1:1) had been there since the Assyrian dispersion, which would include the northern tribes of Ephraim and not merely the “Jews.”